 When subcontracting opportunities are not probable, a HUB Subcontracting Plan documenting good faith effort is not required.
 Sample statements of subcontracting probabilities required by the policy may be found in the HUB Program Action Plan.

-Historically Underutilized Businesses or HUBs - the business enterprises defined as minority or women-owned firms demonstrating at least 51% ownership in the firm (reference TPASS HUB certification application).
+Historically Underutilized Businesses or HUBs - the business enterprises defined as minority or women-owned firms demonstrating at least 51% ownership in the firm (reference the Statewide Procurement Division HUB certification application).

 Non-Treasury Funds - all funds paid by the U. T. System Administration or an institution that are not deposited in the State treasury.